 To support such gains in both strength and physique, the human body produces Growth Hormone (GH) from the anterior pituitary at the base of your brain.
 More specifically, GH performs the following functions in the body:

-Lifting heavy will force the body to release GH and no other exercise does this better than a squat.
-Deadlifts do a pretty good job with GH, but I don’t recommend that lift for all populations.
+Lifting heavy will force the body to release GH and no other exercise does thisl better than a squat.
+Deadlifts do a pretty good job with GH, but I don’t recommend that lift for most of the population.

 Once you begin squatting, you can make even greater gains by changing the way that you breath during the lift as our breathing technique also has an impact on the release of Growth Hormone.
 When you squat, take a deep breath in through your nose and use your diaphragm to help breathe into your stomach.
 Hold that air in as you descend into the bottom of your squat and as you make your return trip to the top, plug your teeth with your tongue to make a hissing sound.
 Lifters call this “Power Breathing,” which studies have shown to increase secretion of GH.